Loophole-free Bell tests with randomly chosen subsets of measurement settings: Discussion

 \subsection{Making classical simulations asymptotically impossible}

-The tools introduced here also enforce a new way to look at the cost of simulating Bell nonlocality.
-In a local realistic model that simulates certain nonlocal correlations, the detection efficiency is also a target of the simulation (see, e.g., \cite{Larsson:1999PLA,Aerts:1999PRL, Cabello2009PRL}).
-That is, the local realistic model should not only reproduce the quantum statistics but should also simulate a fixed detection efficiency $\eta < \eta_{\rm crit}$.
+The tools introduced here also enforce a way to look at the cost of simulating Bell nonlocality {using local realistic models or classical communication~\cite{TB03,ZG19, BHQ15}.
+It should be noted that this cost of simulating nonlocal correlations is different from a computational cost, where, the cost may incorporate the memory and/or the time required to simulate the correlations.
+As an example, it is possible to computationally simulate the CHSH Bell nonlocal correlations without any high cost.
+However, this simulation is not possible using only a local realistic model.
+In a local realistic model that tries to simulate certain nonlocal correlations, the detection efficiency is also a target of the simulation (see, e.g., \cite{Larsson:1999PLA,Aerts:1999PRL, Cabello2009PRL}), that is, the local realistic model not only should reproduce the quantum statistics but should also simulate a fixed detection efficiency $\eta < \eta_{\rm crit}$.
 However, there are correlations that can be classically simulated for a fixed $\eta$ that cannot be simulated when more contexts are added.
 The problem is identifying them.

 For example, consider a local realistic model which simulates $\eta = 0.9$ and the correlations maximally violating the Bell inequality in $\mathcal{P}_2(\mathds{R})$ for the $240$ contexts in Table~\ref{tab:graph_theoretic}.
-Such a local realistic model is possible because the simulated $\eta$ is smaller than the corresponding critical detection efficiency $\eta_{\rm crit} = 0.912$, otherwise the simulation would be impossible.
-Now notice that the correlations maximally violating the $\mathcal{P}_2(\mathds{R})$ Bell inequality are a subset of the correlations maximally violating $\mathcal{P}_2(\mathds{C})$ (see \cite{XSS23} for details).
+Such a local realistic model is possible because the simulated $\eta$ is smaller than the corresponding critical detection efficiency $\eta_{\rm crit} = 0.912$; otherwise the simulation would be impossible.
+Now note that the correlations maximally violating the $\mathcal{P}_2(\mathds{R})$ Bell inequality are a subset of the correlations maximally violating $\mathcal{P}_2(\mathds{C})$ (see \cite{XSS23} for details).
 If the parties decide to test more contexts until they cover all the $960$ contexts needed for the correlations maximally violating the $\mathcal{P}_2(\mathds{C})$ Bell inequality, then no local realistic model simulating $\eta = 0.9$ can also simulate the correlations.
 The reason is that simultaneously simulating the correlations for $\mathcal{P}_2(\mathds{C})$ and $\eta = 0.9$ is impossible since, in this case, $\eta_{\rm crit} = 0.894$ (see Table~\ref{tab:graph_theoretic}).

 However, it is not true that this is always the case.
 For example, the correlations maximally violating the $\mathcal{P}_3(\mathds{R})$ Bell inequality are a subset of the correlations maximally violating $\mathcal{P}_3(\mathds{C})$.
 However, the critical detection efficiency is the same in both cases (see Table~\ref{tab:graph_theoretic}).